 - For statutory and regulatory compliance

-- In addition to this we may use your data for wealth screening, research and profiling.
-Our purpose is to gain a better understanding of how we should engage with you, and tailor our communications more effectively and appropriately.
+In addition to this we may use your data for research and profiling.
+Philanthropy is vital to Evelina London to ensure we can continue to provide the best care for our young patients and undertake translational research which goes above and beyond to find cures to life-limiting conditions.
+Research and profiling are activities which enable Evelina to achieve this as they allow us to gain a better understanding of who we should engage with, how we should engage with you, and tailor our communications more effectively and appropriately.
 This also helps us make informed decisions about our fundraising strategy and ensure our internal resources and investments are used as effectively as possible.
 Our objective is to ensure any approaches we make to you are respectful, professional and are based on evidence that you might be interested in our work, providing you with the best experience we can.
 Please read below for more information:

 Profiling – this could include analysis of financial, philanthropic and other personal data we hold on you to assess the likelihood that you might wish to engage with us, as well as broader data analysis.
 This analysis helps us to gain a better understanding of how to approach you, of your interests, and of broader demographic, geographic and engagement trends amongst our supporters.
 This process is not solely automated processing and always contains manual assessment to ensure we are making correct assumptions from the analysis.

 If you do not wish your data to be used in any of the ways listed above or have questions about this, you have the choice to change your privacy options and can notify us using the contact details at the top of this page.
 If you are unsure and have further queries on how we might use your data, please get in touch and we’ll be happy to answer your questions.